Azimut Grande 26M Review (2022 Edition)

 Azimut helm

-For longer passages, the lower helm elevated slightly in its own pilothouse, is the place.
-There is only a single helm seat, but it is a very good one.
-Fully adjustable with a bolster, it offers the skipper excellent support and a great view through the single-piece windscreen.
-It’s worth noting that these mini pilothouses can often feel a little too snug and tight on visibility.
-The Grande 26M lower helm isn’t big but it does feel bright and workmanlike with the excellent single windscreen joined by very useful side windows.
+For longer passages, the lower helm, slightly elevated within its own pilothouse, is the preferred spot.
+While there's only a single helm seat, it's of exceptional quality.
+Fully adjustable with a bolster, it provides the skipper with excellent support and a clear view through the single-piece windscreen.
+Typically, these mini pilothouses can feel cramped and limit visibility, but the lower helm of the Grande 26M feels bright and practical.
+In addition to the excellent single windscreen, very useful side windows enhance visibility.

-The helm console easily fits in three MFD screens with navigation equipment and controls also mounted on a console.
+The helm console easily accommodates three MFD screens, along with navigation equipment and controls mounted on a separate console.

 On Deck